 "Staff have high expectations and pupils respond positively to clear rules and boundaries."
 Ofsted Nov 2022

-"Staff se the whole-school behaviour strategy consistently and pupils like being rewarded for good behaviour."
+"Staff use the whole-school behaviour strategy consistently and pupils like being rewarded for good behaviour."
 Ofsted Nov 2022

 With Staples Road being such a large primary school, consistency is something we are keen to promote to ensure children are clear about the expectations the school has in all aspects of their development as learners and individuals.
 Read on to find more on the Restorative Approaches we use.